desultory/ugrd/readme.md

 UGRD should prompt for relevant input or warn if devices are missing at runtime.

+> If UGRD does not print it's version after the kernel calls /init, the `ugrd.base.console` module may need to be enabled to start an agetty session.

 ### Failure recovery

 In the event of a failure, modules will either fail through, or re-exec the init script.